Quickstart with Docker

 You'll see that you get all the inserted data!

-For a full hands-on tour of Hasura, check out our 30-Minute Hasura Basics Tutorial.
+If you're interested in taking a deep dive into Hasura, check out our hands-on 30-Minute Hasura Basics Tutorial.

 - Database modeling: Learn how to model your database schema, as well as how to extend it.